Gaben14/TAU_Intro_DuckDuckGo_Selenium_2024/readme.md

 - :white_check_mark:  search by selecting an auto-complete suggestion
 - :white_check_mark:  search a new phrase from the results page
 - :white_check_mark:  do an image search
-- IN PROGRESS -- do a video search
+- :white_check_mark: do a video search
-- do a news search
-- change settings
-- change region